This page was last updated on 21 July, 2021.

 2. Until 14 September 2021, passengers must have:

 – a negative COVID-19 LAMP, NAAT, PCR or TMA test taken at most 72 hours before departure from the first embarkation point; or

 – a negative COVID-19 rapid antigen test taken at most 48 hours before departure from the first embarkation point.

 The test result must be in English, French, German, Italian, Luxembourgish, Portuguese or Spanish.
 A certified translation to English, French, German or Luxembourgish is accepted.

 – passengers younger than 12 years;

 – passengers returning to Luxembourg within 72 hours if they stayed in Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;

-– passengers with a COVID-19 recovery certificate.
-The passenger must have tested positive at most 3 months before arrival.
+– passengers with a COVID-19 recovery certificate issued by Switzerland or an EEA Member State.
+The passenger must have tested positive at most 6 months before arrival;